Martin Laurello: Arrest

-Berjano described Laurello as "perhaps a Nazi" who "didn't like the American flag".
 On 30 April 1931, Laurello was arrested by Baltimore police during a tent-packed performance for abandoning his spouse and two sons, after she lodged a complaint via telegram.
 He was reportedly found standing on a platform with his back and face looking towards the crowd, and when the two officers confronted him, he turned his head around and winked at them both, then was placed under arrest.